 Connect Push-to-Talk Radios To

-Connecting multiple radios on different bands into a Vocality solution, different radio networks can be cross-connected.
+Connecting multiple radios on different bands into a Vocality RoIP enables different radio networks to communicate.

 By using this solution, different agencies or blue light services can have an easy and effective way to interconnect their service, removing the possibility that their services cannot work together in the case of an event.